 Dr Steven Rhoden, Head of Department.

-Our graduates are working everywhere from advertising agencies to pharmaceutical companies, financial and legal services to FMCG (fast moving consumer goods), in roles including:
+Our former graduates are working in many sectors, from advertising agencies to pharmaceutical companies, and financial and legal services to FMCG (fast moving consumer goods), in roles including:

 Consultant to the CEO, Athens Urban Transport Organisation